pcdshub/solid-attenuator/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `hxr-attenuator` for local development.
+Here's how to set up `solid-attenuator` for local development.

-1. Fork the `hxr-attenuator` repo on GitHub.
+1. Fork the `solid-attenuator` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/hxr-attenuator.git
+    $ git clone git@github.com:your_name_here/solid-attenuator.git

 3. Install your local copy into a new conda environment.
 Assuming you have conda installed, this is how you set up your fork for local development::

-    $ conda create -n hxr-attenuator python=3.7
+    $ conda create -n solid-attenuator python=3.7
-    $ cd hxr-attenuator/
+    $ cd solid-attenuator/
     $ pip install -e .

 4. Create a branch for local development::